emilshr/portfolio/src/content/blog/golang-for-typescript-devs.md

 description: A series containing the common and silly mistakes that I have made while learning Golang as a Typescript dev
 ---

+## Hey all 👋🏽

+This is a small series that I would be regularly updating as I have started learning [Golang](https://go.dev/).
+This isn't an actual tutorial or anything but rather a small collection of mistakes I made and things I overlooked.

 ### Functions have to start with a capital letter if you're looking to export them from modules

 ```go